KyrosKrane/BuyEmAll/readme.txt

 ** Quickly buy a stack or the maximum amount you can buy **

-The BuyEmAll window has Stack and Max buttons which allow you to buy a full stack or as much as you can afford/fit.
-Hovering over the buttons shows a tooltip with the number of items you will be buying and updates the cost display so you will know how much you're spending.
+The BuyEmAll window has Max and Stack buttons which allow you to enter a full stack or as much as you can afford/fit.
+Hovering over the buttons shows a tooltip with the number of items you will be buying and updates the cost display so you will know how much you'll be spending.
 See NOTES below for information on the maximum you can buy.

 ** Quickly refill your ammo pouch **